-

 Monitor investee companies on their strategy, capital structure, financial and non-financial performance and risk:

-• Where direct stocks are selected, analysis is carried out on these companies including the financial and non-financial performance, risk, capital structure and corporate strategy.
+• Where direct stocks are selected, analysis is carried out on these companies.
+This may include financial and non-financial performance, risk, capital structure and corporate strategy.
 We use a wide variety of sources including company meetings, company reporting, broker research, industry reports and in-house research.
 BISL also have access to specialist research covering environmental, social and governance issues.

 Conduct dialogues and communicates with relevant stakeholders of the investee companies: